 The Music & Science Lab hosts an active community of postdocs and PhD students who are investigating a broad range of topics from chills and emotional priming, to musical ability and harmony perception.
-Read more about our current projects below:
+Read more about several current and past projects below:

 Understanding emotion perception through music